thomasgwatson/twicefire/src/content/peak.md

 ---
 ###### Mental representations <a name="menrep"></a>

-Ericcson and Pool place great importance on their concept of _mental representations_.
+Ericsson and Pool place great importance on their concept of _mental representations_.
 They are important because they must be developed by practitioners for them to be able to critique themselves.
 Think of how a musician can glance at a score and immediate develop a 'sense' of how it should sound.
 A dancer feeling the stickiness of their last sequence and knowing that they did not quite nail it.
 A chess master or a professional soccer player can look at a snapshot of their respective fields of play and predict what will happen next.
 Mental representations also define how we structure our skills and their interrelated parts in our minds.
 Like how a guitarist will structure collections of notes into chords and progressions.
 I would add that "clear expertise" fields probably have defined mental representations formally, and have them shared across the whole discipline.
 Where as in other less mature/structured fields, there are a multitude of bespoke mental representations going around and it becomes unclear how easily concepts can be shared.

 ---
 ###### Focus <a name="foc"></a>